top of page

 How do you enroll in Medicare Parts A & B?
 If you are already receiving social security benefits when you turn 65, your enrollment will be automatic.
 In this case, you won't have to do anything except wait for your Medicare card to arrive.
 (However, if you are automatically enrolled in Part B and you don't want the coverage because you have other, creditable coverage, you will need to contact your social security office to disenroll.)

 If you aren't receiving social security benefits when you turn 65, you will need to actively enroll to trigger your Medicare Parts A and B start dates.
 Ideally, you will want to start this process at the very beginning of your IEP, three months before your birthday month.
 You can enroll in Medicare Part A and/or Medicare Part B online at www.SocialSecurity.gov or by calling Social Security at 1-800-772-1213 (TTY users 1-800-325-0778), Monday through Friday, from 7AM to 7PM.
-Usually you can also apply in-person at your local Social Security office, but it is important to check the social security website for current Covid-19 restrictions related to in-person enrollment.
+Usually you can also apply in-person at your local Social Security office, but it is important to check the social security website for any restrictions related to in-person enrollment.

 Independent Medicare insurance agents (who are not affiliated with the federal government or the Medicare program) can often offer valuable assistance.
 These professionals have specific knowledge about how your income might affect your premiums.
-They understand the rules around penalties related to delays in Part B coverage, as well as those that can be incurred with delays in prescription drug coverage.
+They understand the rules around penalties related to delays in coverage.
 They can review formularies to help ensure your prescriptions are covered, and covered at the lowest annual cost.
-They can advise you as to plans that might require underwriting if you wait to enroll.
 They can discuss your financial situation weighed against your health care needs.
 Medicare insurance agents understand which plans are available to you based on where you live, and can look for coverage that will enable you to see the doctors and specialists you trust.
-The assistance provided to you by most Medicare insurance agents is available at no cost to you, the beneficiary.
-If you have questions specific to your enrollment in Medicare, or decisions you will be making as you approach your 65th birthday, be sure to reach out for help!

 bottom of page